2.20 Children missing from care, home and education

 - One individual having between four and six missing episodes in one year.

-This meeting should try to identify any ‘push’ or ‘pull’ factor in the case and any other voluntary or statutory agency, which has an interest, or may take an interest, in the missing person’s welfare and circumstances.
+This meeting should include all key agencies including the Local Authority, Police, School representative, heath rep etc. The meeting will try to identify any ‘push’ or ‘pull’ factors in the case and any other voluntary or statutory agency, which has an interest, or may take an interest, in the missing person’s welfare and circumstances.
 In the case of ‘pull’ factors it may be necessary to target those in the community who harbour the missing person or exploit them with regard to crime, sex or drugs.
 It should plan for their safe recovery and actions to be taken to safeguard them once they are located, including the appropriate placement.

 Child is located

-Plans for what to do once a child is located should form part of the initial plan for their recovery.
+Plans for when a child is located should form part of the initial plan for their recovery.
 This will include consideration of whether the previous arrangements at home or in placement are safe and appropriate.

 If a child returns to home or placement or is found by a parent/carer, it is the responsibility of the parent/carer to contact the police.
 If there are concerns that the child has been the victim of a crime or that they may be in danger or at risk from any person arising out of circumstances that have occurred whilst they were missing, this should be reported at this point.